-The Board of Directors' nominees for election as directors of the Company at the Annual Meeting are Ernst G. Hoyer and Dr. James H. Beeson.
-Other members of the Board of Directors were elected at the Company's 2015 and 2016 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
-The terms of Mr. Cornwell and Mr. Richins expire at the 2018 Annual Meeting, and the term of Dr. Payne expires at the 2019 Annual Meeting.
+The Board of Directors' nominee for election as director of the Company at the Annual Meeting is Barbara A. Payne.
+Other members of the Board of Directors were elected at the Company's 2017 and 2018 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
+The terms of Mr. Hoyer and Dr. Beeson expire at the 2020 Annual Meeting, the terms of Mr. Cornwell and Mr. Richins expire at the 2021 Annual Meeting.
 The Board of Directors has determined that Dr. Payne, Mr. Hoyer and Dr. Beeson are independent directors within the meaning of NASD Rule 5600(a)(2).
 None of the directors has served on the board of another public company during the past five years.
-None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions, or fraud in connection with any business entity or agency or organization, as defined in the Exchange Act, that has disciplinary authority over its members.
-Background information appears below with respect to the incumbent directors whose terms have not expired, as well as the directors standing for reelection to the Board.
+None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions, or fraud in connection with any business entity or agency or organization, as defined in the Exchange Act that has disciplinary authority over its members.
+Background information appears below with respect to the incumbent directors whose terms have not expired, as well as the director standing for reelection to the Board.